Duality between Lagrangian and Legendrian invariants: Wrapped Floer cohomology and Legendrian surgery

 Theorems \ref{thm:mdlitv} and \ref{thm:mdlicmpct} show that this moduli space carries a fundamental chain.
 We view this chain as parametrizing chains of paths in $\Lambda$ connecting the Reeb chord endpoints in $\mathbf{c}_{0}$.
 We write $[\mathcal{M}^{\co}(\mathbf{c})]$ for the alternating word of chains of loops and Reeb chords and view it as an element in $CE^{\ast}(\Lambda)$.
 Define the maps

 as

 \begin{thm} The map $\Psi\colon CW^{\ast}(C)\to CE^{\ast}(\Lambda)$ is an $A_{\infty}$-map. \end{thm}

 \begin{proof} To see that the $A_{\infty}$-relation holds we look at the boundary of the moduli space $\mathcal{M}^{\co}(\mathbf{c})$ of dimension $d$.
-The codimension one boundary consists of three splittings: \begin{itemize} \item[$(i)$] A one-dimensional curve splits off in the positive symplectization end. \item[$(ii)$] A one-dimensional curve splits off at the negative end. \item[$(iii)$] Splitting at one of the intersection points $z^{v}$. \end{itemize} In order for splittings of the form $(i)$ to contribute to the codimension one boundary of the moduli space the part of the holomorphic building in $W$ consists of rigid disks with only positive punctures attached at one puncture to a negative puncture of the disk in the positive end and a disk of dimension $d-1$ in $\mathcal{M}^{\co}(\mathbf{b})$ attached at the remaining negative puncture.
+The codimension one boundary consists of three splittings: \begin{itemize} \item[$(i)$] A one-dimensional curve splits off in the positive symplectization end. \item[$(ii)$] A curve splits off at the negative end. \item[$(iii)$] Splitting at one of the intersection points $z^{v}$. \end{itemize} In order for splittings of the form $(i)$ to contribute to the codimension one boundary of the moduli space the part of the holomorphic building in $W$ consists of rigid disks with only positive punctures attached at one puncture to a negative puncture of the disk in the positive end and a disk of dimension $d-1$ in $\mathcal{M}^{\co}(\mathbf{b})$ attached at the remaining negative puncture.
+(Splittings where the dimension of the components of the holomorphic building are distributed differently have higher dimension along the disk $C$ and correspond to `hidden faces' from the point of view of $C_{\ast}(\Omega\Lambda)$.)
 Assembling the rigid disks and the one-dimensional disk we get a partial holomorphic disk building that contributes to the $A_{\infty}$-operations in $CW^{\ast}(L)$ followed by the map $\Psi$.
 Splittings of type $(ii)$ corresponds to the map $\Psi$ followed by the differential $\mu_{1}$ in $CE^{\ast}(\Lambda)$.
 Finally splittings of type $(iii)$ correspond to the map $\Psi$ followed by the product $\mu_{2}$ on $CE^{\ast}(\Lambda)$.
 We conclude that the terms contributing to $A_{\infty}$-relations express the codimension one boundary of $[\mathcal{M}^{\co}(\mathbf{c})]$ in two different ways and hence $\Psi$ is an $A_{\infty}$-map. \end{proof}

+\begin{rem} In the boundary of the moduli space $\mathcal{M}^{\co}(\mathbf{c})$ considered in the proof of Theorem \ref{t:newsurgeryAinfty} there are also higher-dimensional curves splitting off in the positive symplectization end.
+Such splittings does neither contribute to the codimension one boundary of the chains of loops nor to the operations in the wrapped Floer cohomology and hence plays no role in the $A_{\infty}$-chain map equation. \end{rem}

 We will use slight generalizations of the map $\Psi$ below.
 More precisely, if $p_{j}$, $j=1,\dots,m$ are points in $[0,\infty)\times\Lambda$ and if $F_{j}$ is the cotangent fiber at $p_{j}$ then we have a similar surgery map